joshua-rutherford/gm-fabric-dashboard/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-Gray Matter Fabric Dashboard is an administrative interface for managing microservices and distributed systems running on the [Gray Matter microservice framework](https://github.com/DecipherNow/gm-fabric-jvm).
+Gray Matter Fabric Dashboard is an administrative interface for managing microservices and distributed systems running on the [Gray Matter microservice framework](http://deciphernow.com/grey-matter#fabric).
+The framework currently includes support for [JVM-based microservices](https://github.com/DecipherNow/gm-fabric-jvm) and provides a [pass-through agent](https://github.com/DecipherNow/gm-fabric-jvmagent) to provide instrumentation around existing applications.
+Support for Golang and other languages is currently in progress.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).